2021 • CAD, rapid prototyping, machine tools, fabrication

 The joining of stools is made possible by the gridded form and the stacked layers of the stool’s seat.
 At the connection points indicated in the above picture, the protruding parts of the stools overlap and interlock.

 An important characteristic of these stools is that they can only be sat on from certain directions, meaning that the orientation of the stool limits which way the sitter faces.
-Thus, when there is more than one stool present, one must be intentional about the way they arrange the stools.
 Take the arrangements pictured above for example - if two stools are connected at a 90 degree angle, that forces the sitters to face outward away from each other.
-Or, if they're connected side-by-side, the sitters must choose between also sitting side-by-side or almost back-to-back, facing opposite directions.
-In this way, one's deliberate positioning of the stools can send subtle yet unavoidable messages.

-The incorporation of the grid was practical.
-I was inspired by the gridded note pad that I was using to measure and align my pieces as I was prototyping earlier forms with balsa wood.
+The grid design was a practical decision, inspired by the gridded note pad that I was using to measure and align my pieces as I was prototyping earlier forms with balsa wood.
 The final form was the result of maximizing functionality and stability while simplifying construction.
 For the actual stool, I scaled up the grid such that each unit = 1.5 inches, and its integral role in the fabrication process is demonstrated in the video.